 Bring People Together

-Location-based apps such as Foursquare, Facebook Places, and the up-and-coming Google+ check-ins bring customer loyalty to a whole new level.
+Location-based apps such as Foursquare and Facebook Places bring customer loyalty to a whole new level.
 By checking-in at favorite businesses and places, a person can make recommendations to friends by letting them know where they are.
 When I checked-in on Facebook Places to a local restaurant, a friend from out of town commented that she was in the area.
 We were able to meet on the spot!